 Dan Plesac was a Milwaukee Brewers closing pitcher in the 1990s.
 He finished his Major League career five teams later, being the last Philadelphia Phillie to throw a pitch at Veterans Stadium, imploded in 2004.
 He is now a popular MLB Network analyst.

 I was working as a newspaper photographer, wandering the sidelines at County Stadium (also demolished), when Plesac began imitating various batting stances of American League sluggers.
-He wouldn't sign my ball until he showed me his "Eddie Murray stance."
+He wouldn't sign my ball until I shot his "Eddie Murray."

 Well, two Turtles anyway: founding members Mark Volman (left) and Howard Kaylan, both in their late-60s, who sometimes perform as Flo & Eddie.
 The Turtles' web site offers a free autographed 8x10 if you send them a large SASE.
 That's a lot more fan-friendly than another of my favorites, John Fogerty, who will mail you back an autograph, but only if it's on Fogerty merchandise of $100 or more.